 - Other fruit wines: Such wine shall have the name of the fruit prefixed to wine.

 Wine from other agricultural and plant sources: may be produced by the normal alcoholic fermentation of the juice or sap of other agricultural and plant sources with or without the addition of sugar or jaggery.
 It may include the following:

-- Bamboo wine: Bamboo wine is a wine prepared from bamboo sap.
+- Bamboo wine: Bamboo wine is a wine prepared from the bamboo sap.

-In addition to general requirement specified in Part 1 and the requirements specified in Table-2, wine shall also confirm to the following requirements:
+In addition to the general requirement specified in Part 1 and the requirements specified in Table-2, wine shall also conform to the following requirements:

-- It shall be clear with characteristic colour, taste, bouquet and form of its type.
+- It shall be clear with characteristic color, taste, bouquet, and form of its type.